-Of the Annex II fish species that occur in Ireland and have marine life history stages (i.e. river lamprey, sea lamprey, twaite shad, allis shad, salmon), the salmon, river and sea lamprey contribute to the designation of SACs within Co.
+Of the Annex II fish species that occur in Ireland and have marine life history stages (i.e. river lamprey, sea lamprey, twaite shad, allis shad, salmon), the salmon (classified as of Good or Excellent conservation status), river and sea lamprey (classified as of Average or Reduced conservation status) contribute to the designation of SACs within Co.
 Mayo and near the proposed survey area (i.e. the Glenamoy Bog Complex, Mweelrea / Sheeffry / Erriff Complex, Owenduff / Nephin Complex, Newport River, River Moy and Killala Bay / Moy Estuary).
 It is possible that these migratory species of fish may occur in inshore areas during the time of the proposed survey, and within relatively close proximity to acoustic survey sound sources.